singh1999/Address_checker/address-checker/README.md

 ## Setup

-Clone reposetory and run `npm install` to install project dependencies
+Clone reposetory, in bash cd address-checker and then run `npm install` to install project dependencies

 ## Available Scripts